 New York’s Ghost Tunnel, conceived in 1963, in a very different New York, wasn’t supposed to be a secret.
 In February that year, the Transit Authority proposed a two track subway tunnel under 76th Street.
-They planned connecting with… the new 2nd Avenue Subway.
+They planned for it going crosstown and connecting with… a new 2nd Avenue Subway.
+Time and troubles rendered both secret for decades.

 The planned tunnel meandered some more until it arrived at “around 61st Street.”

-The tunnel finally got the nod from the city Board of Estimate on October 17th.
-But by now, it was under 64th Street and certainly suffering an identity crisis.
+The tunnel finally got a goahead from the city Board of Estimate on October 17th.
+But by then, it was under 64th Street and probably suffering an identity crisis.

 It’s unlikely, even as wild a ride as that was, that anyone predicted that the city’s grand plans would result in a ghost tunnel under Roosevelt Island.

 So, what became of New York’s Ghost Tunnel?

-Months before the 2nd Avenue Subway finally opened on December 31st, 2016, riders on both uptown and downtown 63rd Street platforms peeked through openings in the blue-painted construction barriers.
-And saw unused platforms, fully complete, along a ghost line.
+Months before the 2nd Avenue Subway finally opened on December 31st, 2016, riders on both uptown and downtown 63rd Street F Train platforms peeked through openings in blue-painted, plywood construction barriers.
+And saw unused platforms, fully complete, along a ghost line, one that’d been there for years but never seen..

 In the 1960s, the power of New York’s master highway builder Robert Moses shrunk as he spared with Governor Nelson Rockefeller.

 Rocky disliked Moses’s passion for ripping up neighborhoods and replacing parks with parking lots.
 He pushed Moses aside.

-The city turned to transportation projects that benefited residents, not those facilitating a rush to Long Island suburbs.
+The city turned to transportation projects benefiting residents, not those facilitating a rush to Long Island suburbs.

 The 6th Avenue F would continue into Queens, and a Q train would run north to join the long discussed 2nd Avenue IND line.
 Both extensions aimed to ease overcrowding on existing trains.

 A plan that did not survive

 The Roosevelt Island Station opened in 1989.
 It was the next to last stop.
 A tunnel finally connected Manhattan and Queens.
 The only thing left of the big idea was the Q dead-ending a single stop east at 21st Street in Queensbridge.

 The 2nd Avenue tunnel remained a good idea.
 The intersection of new lines at 63rd Street matched ghost platforms with the ghost tunnel.